SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Decrease Density

-You can use your action to decrease the density of a target, increasing its speed by 10 ft and making it able to make maximum distance jumps without risk, at the cost of disadvantage on Strength checks and saving throws.
+You can use your action to decrease the density of a creature you can see within 30 ft of you, increasing its walking speed and jumping distance by 10 ft and making it able to make maximum distance jumps without risk, at the cost of disadvantage on Strength checks and saving throws.
 You can use this feature a number of times per short rest equal to your Intelligence modifier, and it shares the number of uses with Increase Density.

 * Increase Density

-You can use your action to increase the density of a target, reducing its speed by 10 ft at the benefit of advantage on Strength checks and saving throws.
+You can use your action to increase the density of a creature you can see within 30 ft of you, reducing its speed by 10 ft at the benefit of advantage on Strength checks and saving throws.
 You can use this feature a number of times per short rest equal to your Intelligence modifier, and it shares the number of uses with Decrease Density.

 ### Level 6